ehmicky/autoserver/docs/server/configuration/references.md

     $ref: example_collection.yml
 ```

-JSON references are deeply merged with their siblings, which allows you to
+References are deeply merged with their siblings, which allows you to
 extend a configuration from another configuration.

 ```yml